Position

 Modern British and European History, c.
 1780-1900

-Undergraduate theses I have recently supervised include work on emotions during French Revolutionary festivals and the urban and military history of Lyon in the middle decades of the nineteenth century.
+Undergraduate theses I have recently supervised include work on emotions during French Revolutionary festivals, the urban and military history of nineteenth-century Lyon in the middle decades of the nineteenth century, rebellious nuns in eighteenth-century Paris, internationalist socialism and the Paris Commune of 1871, identity in Alsace after the Franco-Prussian War, and British sport and identity in the south of France during the nineteenth century.

 Graduate Teaching Areas